 mitigating spill-over risks between the banking system and the system of non-bank financial intermediation;

 reducing the susceptibility of money market funds to “runs”;

 improving transparency and aligning incentives associated with securitisation;

 dampening procyclicality and other financial stability risks associated with securities financing transactions such as repos and securities lending; and

 assessing and mitigating systemic risks posed by other non-bank financial entities and activities.

-In July 2017, the FSB reported to the G20 Leaders its assessment of the evolution of non-bank finanical intermediation activities and risks since the global financial crisis, and the adequacy of post-crisis policies and monitoring to address these risks.
+In July 2017, the FSB reported to the G20 Leaders its assessment of the evolution of non-bank financial intermediation activities and risks since the global financial crisis, and the adequacy of post-crisis policies and monitoring to address these risks.
 The assessment underscored the importance of a system-wide oversight framework, and recommended further strengthening of the oversight and monitoring of non-bank financial intermediation and enhancements to the data collection framework.
 At the time of the assessment, the FSB did not identify new financial stability risks that would warrant additional regulatory action at the global level.
-New forms of non-bank financial intermediation were nevertheless likely to develop in the future, emphasising the importance of continued monitoring to mitigate associated risks and support enhancing their resilience.
+However, since non-bank financial intermediation evolves over time, authorities should continue to vigilantly monitor and address emerging financial stability risks, and keep up to date the regulatory perimeter”.
 To address residual gaps and further enhance oversight, FSB member authorities agreed on seven recommendations, which are described in the assessment.